How to Protect Your Small Business Against Cybersecurity Risks

 Malware

 Malware is a general term that encompasses several types of attacks.
+Common examples of malware include the following.

 How to Protect Your Small Business from Cybersecurity Threats

+Your small business should perform routine data backups to keep your information safe in case of a data breach or accidental erasure.
 With a data backup, you can recover from even the most catastrophic attacks within hours or even minutes.
 To protect your business, backups should be:

 - Performed regularly

-- Focus on the most business-critical systems
+- Focused on the most business-critical systems

-Use a firewall
+3. Use a Firewall

-- Customer information
+- Customer and employee private information

 - Credit card numbers

-- Social security numbers
+- Social Security numbers

 - Account numbers